SAMMISolutions/docs/doc_posts/_about/patch_notes.md

 - SAMMI Pro users can now replay logged events directly from the Event Log
 - SAMMI Pro users can create unlimited viewer buttons without Power requirements in the official SAMMI Twitch Extension
-- Added a new Command Editor accessible from the SAMMI Settings menu
-  - Allows you to enable or disable individual commands or entire command categories
-  - Disabled commands are hidden from the command list to keep it clean and focused
-  - Commands can be marked as favorites and will appear at the top of the command list for quick access
-  - Supports subcategory-level filtering for fine-grained control

 New Commands: